Woman watching OTT platform

 Ensure that between them the directors have the necessary up-to-date experience, skills and capabilities

-All five members of the board bring relevant sector experience in media and technology, all have at least nine years of public markets experience and two members are chartered accountants.
+All six members of the board bring relevant sector experience in media and technology, all have at least nine years of public markets experience and two members are chartered accountants.
 The board believes that its blend of relevant experience, skills and personal qualities and capabilities is sufficient to enable it to successfully execute its strategy.
 Directors attend seminars and other regulatory and trade events to ensure that their knowledge remains current.

-Gillian Wilmot, Independent Chairman
+Gillian Wilmot CBE, Independent Chairman

-Time commitment: two to three days per month.
+Time commitment: Two to three days per month.

 Mickey Kalifa, Independent Non-Executive Director

-Term of office: Joined as Non-Executive Director on 5 October 2017; Chair of the Audit Committee and member of the Remuneration Committee.
+Term of Office: Joined as Non-Executive Director on 5 October 2017; Chair of the Audit Committee and member of the Remuneration Committee.

-Time commitment: one to two days per month.
+Time Commitment: One to two days per month.

 Dr. Stuart Green, CEO